 - A research support team to assist clinicians with research from idea conception through publication

 Townsville Medical Staff Society

 Our medical staff are represented by an active medical staff society which engages all levels of doctors from interns to staff specialists.
 The society values are collegiality, advocacy, leadership and mentorship which underpin the ongoing effort for continual improvement of the working lives of our doctors, from organising social events and educational meetings to advocating for changes in hospital policy.
 The hospital executive and the Townsville Medical Staff Society enjoy a strong collaborative partnership working together to achieve the health service vision.

 How to apply

-We understand the application process can be daunting.
-If you are an overseas-trained doctor looking to move to Townsville, we will do our best to support you through the process.
+If you are an overseas-trained doctor looking to relocate to north Queensland, our team can help guide you through the process.

-We welcome applications from all experienced health professionals.
+We welcome applications from experienced clinicians who meet the following requirements:

-- CV – no older than 12 months
+- Curriculum vitae (CV) which is no older than 12 months

 - Vaccine Preventable Diseases (VPD) – documentary evidence is required against the following: